selectiveintellect/vic/gettingstarted.md

 This example is available in the file `share/examples/helloworld.vic`.

-Let us select the PIC MCU P16F690 that comes with the [PICKit&trade; 2 Starter Kit](http://www.microchip.com/DevelopmentTools/ProductDetails.aspx?PartNO=DV164120) from Microchip.
+Let us select the PIC&reg; MCU P16F690 that comes with the [PICKit&trade; 2 Starter Kit](http://www.microchip.com/DevelopmentTools/ProductDetails.aspx?PartNO=DV164120)
+ from Microchip.
 From the data sheet of this MCU, we can see the following pin
 configuration: